 Do You Need Help with a Substance Abuse Problem?

 Are you struggling with an addiction right now?
 It takes courage to seek treatment for the overwhelming disease of addiction.
 We admire you for taking the first step towards recovery.
 Please know—you do not have to do this alone.
 This might be your first treatment experience… but in 25 years of impact, this is not ours.
 You can trust in the expertise, compassion and commitment of Santé Center for Healing; we are here to guide you on your journey.
-This decision is one of the most important of your life, as addiction is progressive, and can be deadly disease.
+This decision is one of the most important of your life, as addiction is progressive, and can be a deadly disease.

 It’s important that interested individuals and family members speak to a qualified clinician—like Santé’s master’s-level Intake and Admissions Counselors—rather than a call center operator.
 Addiction has no script, and neither should those to whom you reach out.
 Santé’s Intake and Admissions Counselors are knowledgeable about addiction, Santé’s clinical program, and ways to reduce treatment barriers.
 Their goal is to help individuals and families identify the next best steps.
 If Santé services intersect with the individual’s needs, they strive to make the admission process as smooth as possible for all involved.
 Call us today at 866.238.3154.